logikum/js-constant-compressor/README.md

 # js-constant-compressor

-> Replaces JavaScript constants stored in JSON objects with short names and values.
+> Replaces JavaScript constants stored in objects with short names and values.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`